poutine-dejeuner/photonics_gen/README.md

 # photo-gen
-Implementation and comparison of different diffusion models for image generation in low data setting with objective high FOM and generation diversity.
+Implementation and comparison of different neural network models for image generation in low data setting with objective high FOM and generation diversity.
+The Denoising Difusion model with a UNet is the clear winner.
+The comparison focuses on different entropy based diversity metrics.

 ![image](https://github.com/poutine-dejeuner/photonics-gen/diffusion.png)